ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 In retrospect, some of what was popular in the context of yesteryear’s popular music is not just unpopular today.
 Rather, it is unconscionable–way beyond merely politically incorrect.

 Admittedly, this is a touchy topic for a posting.
 I much prefer levity, but we cannot move forward without looking back.
-The observation of Martin Luther King, Jr., Day gives us that opportunity.
+The observation of Martin Luther King, Jr., Day on this Double Day gives us that opportunity.
 It is from history that we learn, even if filtered through the theme of music and our favorite musical instruments.

 We cannot sweep history under the rug.
 We cannot unplay those songs.
 But, here is one song we should play.